PHOA Water Meter System.

 Water Meter Node

-Sits in range of a cluster of water meters and decodes their RF transmissions.
-Supports three Badger ORION protocols, displays live readings on an embedded dashboard, and relays them back to the gateway over a long-range 433 MHz mesh link.
+Locks onto the utility meter its owner configured and decodes its RF readings.
+Supports three meter protocols, shows that one meter live on an embedded dashboard, and relays it to the gateway over a long-range 433 MHz mesh link.
+Other in-range meters are withheld unless debug mode is unlocked.

-Screenshot of a Water Meter Node dashboard showing 32 decoded meters with volume, RSSI, and last-seen times.
+Screenshot of a Water Meter Node dashboard in normal mode, labelled 'Showing your default meter only' with a single meter row.
 Read about the Node

 Hub